 Although the things to do in Hoi An aren’t as numerous when it comes to actual sites in themselves compared with Hue, you can still find some fun activities.

 Hoi An really comes into its own at nighttime.

-If you do have a bit more time to spare, and plan a few days in the area, then technically you can do a long day trip from Hoi An to Hue, or vice versa, depending which one you stay at.
+If you do have a bit more time to spare and plan a few days in the area, then technically you can do a long day trip from Hoi An to Hue, or vice versa, depending on which one you stay at.

 The only main downside to Hoi An is its immense popularity.

 That means especially at nighttime those ‘peaceful in the daytime’ streets and alleys become a wave of tourists, and you will have to push your way through sometimes, or be prepared to walk slowly.